Atari Logo

 The iconic Atari logo is credited to in-house graphic designer George Opperman, who once founded Opperman-Harrington Inc. The first trademark owners, Ted Dabney and Nolan Bushnell, hired him to design the arcade machines.

-Bushnell was also involved with creative director George Faraco in creating the logo.
+Bushnell was also involved with the creative director, George Faraco, in creating the logo.
 The firm’s co-founder gave George Opperman a clear but challenging task.
-He wanted to create a recognizable symbol consisting of several bold lines that could reproduce the drawing on any media and be recognized even from a great distance.
+He wanted to create a recognizable symbol consisting of several bold lines that could be reproduced on any medium and recognized even from a great distance.

 The designer provided several conceptual versions that matched the wishes.
 Nolan Bushnell chose one of them: a black abstract figure from three fragments.
 There was a wide vertical line in the center of the image.
 To the left was an arc similar to a graph of an increasing function, and to the right was a mirrored strip in the form of a decreasing function.
 The space next to the symbol was occupied by the black inscription “ATARI.”
 Opperman designed the font himself by rounding the top corners of both “A” and “R.” At the same time, the letter “R” stood out very much because its upper part was open.